 On the left cup you’ll find volume control, USB-C charging port, a power slider and mute button.
 There’s also a 3.5mm jack for enabling a wired connection, which can be achieved with a cable included in the box.
 An additional toggle for adjusting the audio balance between in-game volume and multiplayer chat is also included.

 Audio and features

 I was genuinely surprised by how quickly the Pulse 3D Headset became my primary driver when playing games.
-I quickly abandoned more expensive, experienced devices in favour of what that was simply more intuitive to use in most situations.
-Obviously I couldn’t use this headset with the Xbox Series X (because of the lack of Bluetooth) but it was seamless across PS5 and PC when it came to playing games and chatting with friends on party chat or Discord.
+I quickly abandoned more expensive, experienced devices in favour of what was simply more intuitive to use in most situations.
+Obviously I couldn’t use this headset with the Xbox Series X, but it was seamless across PS5 and PC when it came to playing games and chatting with friends on party chat or Discord.

 One of the headline features of Sony’s new console is the implementation of 3D Audio.
 In concept, it aims to make your gaming experience more immersive by honing in on the directional qualities of different sounds to make it feel like you are truly part of the environment you’re exploring.
 It works wonderfully in most cases, although the overall audio quality does suffer somewhat for the novelty.

 Demon’s Souls is one of the finest examples, with the otherworldly growls of goblins in the mines ringing out amidst the hollow shafts, while absorbing souls upon downing enemies is expressed with the feeling of a door slamming right before you.
 I had to take my headphones and check whether something had happened in the real world a few times, truly emphasising how impressive 3D Audio can be at times.